laurisvan/graphql-workshop/docs/4_Refined_Backend.md

 EOF
 ```

-Now that graphql-codegen is setup, we can try generating the typings:
+Now that graphql-codegen is set, we can try generating the typings:

 ```sh
 npm run generate_types